We'll Help You Find the Best Professional Liability Insurance in Minutes

 What Does Professional Liability Insurance Cover?

-There are a couple of different professional liability policies based on what you do and provide to customers or clients.
+There are a couple of different types of professional liability policies based on what you do in your line of business and provide to customers or clients.

-Professional liability, is also known as errors and omissions liability insurance, or E&O insurance.
-Policy coverage is designed for those who provide advice or services like lawyers, consultants, insurance agents, and architects.
+Professional liability coverage is designed for those who provide advice or other related services to the public, like lawyers, consultants, insurance agents, and architects.
 It protects against lawsuits that claim a financial loss occurred based on bad information or negligent advice.

 E&O coverage levels Covered Not Covered